 (The Jones Act, another maritime law, is often confused with the PVSA.
 The Jones Act bans the transport of goods between two U.S. ports by non-US-flagged ships.
 In other words, the PVSA is for passengers, the Jones Act is for cargo.)

 The Oasis of the Seas sails under the flag of the Bahamas.
 No question about it: Lorenzi had disembarked her ship in violation of the law and was forced to pay a hefty fine.

 How about a little consideration for a customer in need?

 But something about the incident didn’t sit right with Lorenzi.
-After taking care of her sister and brother-in-law, she revisited her case.
+After taking care of her brother-in-law, she revisited her case.